ItsCubeTime/FastPBR/README.md

 The addon had its initial development in the process of the making of a video game "We Might Die" (an upcoming title as of writing this), we needed A LOT of textures baked from geometry for hard surface details for sci-fi ship interiors.
 The workflow is that you model/sculpt/generate geometry of any kind (the addon supports any sort of geometry thats visible in workbench & Eevee) in Blender or your software of choice, generate the maps and then add image based microdetails and materials in a texturing software of choice, such as Quixel Mixer.

+The addon is also capable of renaming images emitted by another software and doing the naming for you with naming standards of choice.

 Its recommended that you keep your images to the power of 2 (so 512, 1024, 2048, 4096 (etc)) and perfectly square as that will yield best performance when using it in most modern renderers as of today.

 ## Thanks for checking out my repo!